danteto/multiprocessor-programming/README.md

 For testing purposes I created simple Counter class that has method increment() and tests that check if the implementation is correct.
 We will test each our locking implementation on this class.

+Let's take a look at first simple lock algorithm that has practical usage: TestAndTestSetLock.
+For the implementation of the algorithm we need atomic boolean "register" and Read-Modify-Write operation, namely, getAndSet().
+GetAndSet() operation updates a register with the given value, but return old value.
+At the beginning the register value is false.
+In lock() method it is just spinning while the GetAndSet operation returns true, otherwise it enters a critical section.
+In unlock() method it set false value.